On The LDS Church And Obama, Mormon Historian Provides Insight

 One of the folks part of the Wesley Theological Seminary with Prince said that pursuit is “doomed,” Prince replied.

-“They will never accept Mormonism for what it really is. … We do; we see the value.”
-Prince reported the individual saying.
+“They will never accept Mormonism for what it really is. … We do; we see the value,” Prince reported the individual saying.

 As of now, however, the church’s Old Testament supplemental study in its “gospel doctrine” class is the “worst” that a professor of Hebrew Bible has seen, Prince said the scholar told him.

-Another asked about “how to do the science” behind homosexuality.”
+Another asked about “how to do the science behind homosexuality.”

 “I think we need to keep discussing it and the science will get stronger,” said Prince, saying that the “gay gene” is “biological, but very complex.”